oncomouse/dhsi2019/day01.md

 You will probably need to use [Ramda](https://ramdajs.com/docs/) to complete, so make sure to check out the documentation!

+If you want an extra challenge, all of these challenges can be completed in the point-free style, if you want to try writing in that manner.

+To see if your functions are working, run `npm run day01:test` to check your work.

 Create a file in the `day01` folder called `exercises.js` and try your hand at the following challenges:

 ### Lots of Smiles